Nonnie2022/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to list all the files and directories of the current directory, separared by commas
+script to create a magic file